agrc/metadata-asset-tracking-tool/metadata/energy/oil_gas_wells.md

 ## Summary

-This dataset contains point locations of oil and gas wells from the Utah Oil, Gas, and Mining Division (UDOGM) at the Utah Department of Natural Resources.
+This dataset contains point locations of oil and gas wells from the Utah Oil, Gas, and Mining Division (OGM) at the Utah Department of Natural Resources.
 Points contain attributes such as the API code, well and company name, and well type and status.

 ## Description